Durga0519/tiktok-ai-agent/README.md

 The system supports all required music scenarios:

 ### Case A: Existing Music ID
-- User provides a Music ID
+- User provides a Music ID.
-- ID is validated via mocked TikTok Ads API
+- ID is validated via mocked TikTok Ads API.
-- If rejected, the agent explains the failure and prompts next steps
+- If rejected, the agent explains the failure and prompts next steps.

 ### Case B: Custom / Uploaded Music
-- User chooses to upload custom music
+- User chooses to upload custom music.
-- Upload is simulated and a mock Music ID is generated
+- Upload is simulated and a mock Music ID is generated.
-- Music is validated and rejection is handled gracefully
+- Music is validated and rejection is handled gracefully.

 ### Case C: No Music
 - ✅ Allowed only when Objective = Traffic
 - ❌ Blocked when Objective = Conversions
-- Enforced **before submission**, not after API failure
+- Enforced **before submission**, not after API failure.

 ---